sean-public/ackshually/README.md

 ## Usage

 1. Make sure you have a running Ollama server accessible from your machine.
+The env var `OLLAMA_HOST` should point at it "ollama_hostname_or_ip:port".
 2. Install the project dependencies with `poetry install`.
 3. Run the script with `poetry run ./ackshually.py`.
 4. The script will fetch a random Wikipedia article, scrape citations, and for each citation: